-It all began with...
+It all Begins With…

-I'm thrilled to introduce this first illustration from the book, Intrigue (above. far right).
-It features my littlest mermaid, who desperately wants the love of a human prince, so she may share his immortal soul and live forever.
-Mermaids only live 300 years then turn into sea foam at the end of their lives.
+Hans Christian Andersen's 1830’s “The Little Mermaid.”
+After saving a prince from drowning, a mermaid princess embraces a life of extreme self-sacrifice to win his love and gain an immortal soul.
+Our littlest mermaid desperately wants the love of a human prince, so she may share his immortal soul and live eternally.
+For mermaids only live 300 years and then die by return to the ocean as sea foam.
 Here, she is in the deep depths of the ocean.
 Her bioluminescent hair floats idly around her shoulders as she ponders what it is like to live up above with the fish that fly in the air.
 Do the humans also dance up above?
 Do they sing?